hemanth304050/DHK-FOODIES-Delivery-App/README.md

 # DHK-FOODIES-Delivery-App

 Project Title:-

-OrderOnTheGo: Your On-Demand Food Ordering Solution(DHK-FOODIES-Delivery-App) Full Stack Development with MERN
+OrderOnTheGo: Your On-Demand Food Ordering Solution(DHK-FOODIES-Delivery-App)

+Full Stack Development with MERN.

 DHK FOODIES is a comprehensive online food ordering and delivery platform designed to streamline the process of connecting customers with their favorite restaurants.
 It provides a seamless user experience with real-time menu Browse, cart management, and order placement.